TRUSTEES, MEMBERS AND SOME KEY STAFF

 School Improvement, Strategic and System Leadership

-EXECUTIVE LEADERS
+EXECUTIVE LEADER

-Kevin Prunty (KPR) – Chief Executive of ADMAT and Accounting Officer (Non-Teacher) is the Senior Executive Officer of the Trust.
+Kevin Prunty (KPR) – Chief Executive of ADMAT and Accounting Officer is the Senior Executive Officer of the Trust.

 Accounting Officer Register of Interests